2qx/short-metadata-protocol/README.md

 | $E           | The Enumerator                 |
 | $[0-7]       | The first 8 parsed data fields |

-All variables have one byte fixed with names.
+All variables have fixed-length, one byte, single character names.

 The associated metadata for an NFT series could be denoted by putting the following URI records in the genesis transaction: